 It is remarkable what can be achieved in a relatively short period of time, with leadership, focus and resources.
 Rewind the clock to 2008-2009 and many observers were writing the community’s obituary.
 After all, a series of business closings – triggered by firms linked to the automotive and durable goods manufacturing sector – created an economic tailspin.
 Double-digit unemployment, record commercial and industrial vacancy rates, a tanking residential market and a tsunami of human services needs exceeded even the most well capitalized organizations.

-Four years later, the preparation and positioning are paying dividends.
-The negative economic indicators from 2008-2009 have now shifted into a more consistent, positive direction, fueled by a steady stream of economic activities: $746.4 million in new capital investments have been committed; nearly four million square feet of new or formerly vacant commercial and industrial space; and approximately 2,300 new full-time jobs are the anticipated net gain once these businesses reach their full operational capacities.
+Six years later, the preparation and positioning are paying dividends.
+The negative economic indicators from the past are now replaced with positive trends, fueled by a steady stream of economic activities: $1.85 billion in new capital investments have been committed; over 7.2 million square feet of new or formerly vacant commercial and industrial space is occupied; and nearly 4,000 new full-time jobs are the anticipated net gain once these businesses reach their full operational capacities.

 The following list represents a preliminary snapshot of the high-level goals attributed to this 5.0 initiative.
 As the effort moves forward, these goals will be refined, sharpened and communicated, accordingly.

 - Effectively communicate the community's vision through a single voice.